Integrative and Functional Nutrition – where Science and Self Meet

 Key to Saybrook's curriculum is your access to the expertise and attention of the School of Mind-Body Medicine faculty - experienced researchers and practitioners widely recognized in the field who serve as mentors, professional guides, and a personal support network to help you reach your goals.

-The primary purpose of this degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative nutrition-related approaches that can be incorporated into clinical practice.
-Additionally, this degree is preparation for advanced doctoral studies in nutrition or other health care-related fields.
+The primary purpose of Saybrook University Masters Integrative and Functional Nutrition degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative healthcare approaches that can be incorporated into practice.
+Additionally, this degree is preparation for advanced doctoral studies in nutrition or other health care-related professions.

-While this degree program does not lead to eligibility to sit for the registration exam for dietitian nutritionists (the Registered Dietitian Nutritionist (RDN) credential), students may be able to sit for independent certification examinations (The Certification Board for Nutrition Specialists (CBNS) Certified Nutrition Specialist (CNS), Clinical Nutrition Certification Board (CNCB) Certified Clinical Nutritionist (CCN)) after successfully receiving their Master’s Degree.
-Additional post-graduate education and/or training may be required.
-Students should contact the appropriate board for eligibility requirements and their local state Board of Health to determine which of these may be recognized for practice in their state and any other licensing, registration or certification requirements, as they are subject to change.
+Students should contact the appropriate board for eligibility requirements and their State Department of Health to determine which of these certifications may be recognized for practice in their state, and any other licensing, registration or certification requirements, as they are subject to change.

 Depending upon the state you live in and your credentials, graduates may consider careers in: